Teach English in Spain? Here's How

 Another good option or complement to a teacher-training course is a short Spanish class—especially if you have never studied it.
 You will need Spanish for everything you do here when you’re not teaching English, and it’s another good way to meet people in and around a school.
 Through either course you can do a family homestay or share an apartment with young Spaniards.
 Both options can lead to English teaching job leads.

-The job hunt.
 Prepare a special seeking-English-teaching-job resume.
 Most training courses will advise you on the contents and the accepted European style.
 Academies receive hordes of resumes; the more succinct and clear yours is, the more you will stand out.
 Visiting schools in person is best.
 Be prepared for automatic rejection if you don’t have proper papers, but pay attention to how emphatically the schools say no. In the mad rush of early October, many administrators change their tune.
 The same holds for employment agencies that place English teachers in companies.
 If you appear at the right time, they make exceptions.

-When to go.
 The end of September is the best time to look for work, since hires are made at the last minute possible.
 August and September, then, are the months to arrive and get settled here so that you’re ready to teach when most schools begin in October.

 Language schools offer few classes during the summer, and companies offer none.
 And, of course, cities slow to a crawl in August, the traditional month of vacations.
 All this makes it nearly impossible to find work without proper papers.